Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/redirect-manager/index.md

 ### Export and Import

- You can export redirects into a spreadsheet, edit of offline and then import the rules back in AEM.
+ You can export redirects into a spreadsheet, edit it offline and then import the rules back in AEM.
  ![Export](images/export.png)

 ![Export](images/export-xls.png)